 Work is underway for the POL 'Partial Buy-out'.

-Investment activity included reductions in the Plan's exposure to market risk, moving the DBCB Section towards its target asset allocation and further development of the Plan's ESG approach.
+Investment activity included reductions in the Plan's exposure to market risk, moving the DBCBS towards its target asset allocation and further development of the Plan's ESG approach.

-The DBCB Section has received £389 million in new contributions which were invested in accordance with the Statement of Investment Principles for the Section.
-The performance of the Section since its inception was sufficient to award a pension increase of CPI +1.2%.
+The DBCBS has received £365 million in new contributions which were invested in accordance with the Statement of Investment Principles for the Section.
+The performance of the Section since its inception was sufficient to award a pension increase of CPI +1.5%.

-The RMG Section achieved a return of -0.2% over the 12 months to 31st March 2021, driven by the liability-hedging portfolio; the return seeking portfolio achieved 10% over the period.
-Over the 3-year period the Section returned 4.7% per annum, with the return seeking assets returning 4.6% per annum.
-Since 1st April 2012, the Section delivered a return of 12.8% per annum, with the return-seeking portfolio contributing 6.7% per annum.
-The Section remains fully funded at 31st March 2021.
+The RMG Section achieved a return of 2.9% over the 12 months to 31st March 2022, driven by the liability- hedging portfolio and the return seeking portfolio which achieved 7.9% over the period.
+Over the 3-year period the Section returned 3.8% per annum, with the return seeking assets returning 6.1% per annum.
+Since 1st April 2012, the Section delivered a return of 11.8% per annum, with the return-seeking portfolio contributing 6.8% per annum.
+The Section remains fully funded at 31st March 2022.

-With regards to Trustee developments, Susannah Parden resigned on 13th November 2020.
-The Trustee Board would like to thank Susannah for her contribution to the Board.
-Matthew Pearson was appointed by RMG as an Employer Nominated Trustee Director on 1st December 2020 for a three-year term of office until 30th November 2023.
+With regards to Trustee developments, Matthew Pearson resigned as an Employer Nominated Trustee Director on 18 March 2022.
+The Trustee Board would like to thank Matthew for his contribution to the Board.
+Paul Kennedy was re-elected as a Member Nominated Trustee Director for a new three-year term of office from 1 April 2022.